 The Kingdom of Kerma

 The imposing Egyptian fortresses built on the Second Cataract during the Middle Kingdom were a rampart against a military power that had arisen during the First Intermediate Period: Kerma, the first of the Ancient Sudanese Kingdoms.
-Its influence stretched from the Second Cataract down to the Fourth Cataract, with its capital near the Third Cataract.
+Its influence stretched from the Second Cataract up to the Fourth Cataract, with its capital near the Third Cataract.
 In the Second Intermediate Period, Lower Nubia was also part of its territory for a time.
 Precursors to this culture can be documented as early as 3000 BC (Pre-Kerma culture).

 The huge tumulus tombs of the Kerma kings (up to 70m or over 220 ft in diameter) have yielded rich grave goods that underline the individuality of this culture.
 Among them, figurative applications made of paper-thin mica.
 According to Nubian tradition, the kings were buried on wooden beds.
 The tradition of servant burials – with up to 400 people accompanying their ruler in death – can occasionally be observed in C-Group cemeteries as well.
 A large number of oxhorns (bucrania) ringing some of the tumuli suggest that owning cattle was a sign of wealth.

-The dufas, were monumental cultic buildings: massive blocks of mudbrick with slim passages and columned rooms inside, their walls decorated with paintings.
+The Deffufas, were monumental cultic buildings: massive blocks of mudbrick with slim passages and columned rooms inside, their walls decorated with paintings.
 Large-format wall inlays of faience illustrate the high standard of Kerma technology.

 However, the most impressive aspect of Kerma culture is its pottery: with its elegant shapes and eggshell-thin walls, the vessels of the Classical Period (1750-1500 BC) are among the best ever produced along the Nile Valley.
 Equally impressive are the figurative vases in the shape of animals, some of them with relief decoration.
 Painted vessels in the shape of round huts depict the main architectural features of Kerma houses.

 Numerous objects of obvious Egyptian provenance, especially statues, at first caused the first excavator George Reisner to identify the Kerma culture as an outpost of the Pharaonic Kingdom.
 Apparently, the court of Kerma had a certain fondness for Egyptiaca and Egyptian objects were therefore imported into Kerma as trade goods, diplomatic gifts or even as spoils of war.
+Kerma controlled the Nile Valley down to the First Cataract; military campaigns even reached Upper Egypt.

 Egypt and Nubia in the New Kingdom